katheriinema/pengoo_cafe/README.md

 ---

-## ❤️ Acknowledgements
+## Acknowledgements

-- Built with love for penguins and cozy management games
+- Inspired by Cats&Soup and a love for cozy management games
-- Music and assets either self-created or under free commercial license
+- Music under free commercial license
 - Thanks to the open-source Godot community!

 ---